Data Processing Agreement

 This Agreement forms part of, and is to be read with, the Terms and Conditions under which the Controller uses BNDRY's services.
 This Agreement governs the processing of the Controller's Personal Information by BNDRY as processor.
 BNDRY's privacy statement, BNDRY's privacy policy and any Data Sharing Agreement are separate documents and are addressed below.

-BNDRY’s privacy statement covers BNDRY’s handling of personal information collected through its website and social media.
-BNDRY’s privacy policy covers everything within its scope.
+BNDRY's privacy statement covers BNDRY's handling of personal information collected through its website and social media.
+BNDRY's privacy policy covers everything within its scope.
 Neither governs the Personal Information processed under this Agreement, which is governed by this Agreement.
-This Agreement and the Terms and Conditions are kept strictly separate: this Agreement governs the processing and protection of the Controller’s Personal Information, while the Terms and Conditions govern the commercial relationship between the parties.
-Where there is a conflict between them, the Terms and Conditions prevail.
+This Agreement and the Terms and Conditions are kept strictly separate: this Agreement governs the processing and protection of the Controller's Personal Information, while the Terms and Conditions govern the commercial relationship between the parties.
+Where there is a conflict between this Agreement and the Terms and Conditions on a matter of Personal Information processing or protection, this Agreement prevails on that matter.
+Where there is a conflict on a commercial matter, the Terms and Conditions prevail.

 A Data Sharing Agreement governs specific data sharing involving BNDRY, the Controller and, where applicable, a third party.
 Where there is a conflict between this Agreement and a Data Sharing Agreement, the Data Sharing Agreement prevails for the data sharing it governs.